Trends

 Gill

-Today, I’d like you to meet my final interviewee: Gill, also known as That British Woman.
-Originally from a small 2,000 people town in Cumbria, Britain, her husband and she decided to move to Canada, looking for a better future for their children.
+Gill, also known as That British Woman, originally from a small 2,000-person town in Cumbria, Britain, decided to move to Canada, looking for a better future for their children.
 In 1989, they settled in Brampton, Ontario.
-The city of then 200,000 surprised them and she later declared the experience had been an eye-opened.
+The city of 200,000 people surprised them and she later declared the experience had been an eye-opener.

 Their children grew up, went to university and left home.
-By the fall of 2008, Gill and her husband decided to move back in the country – but they did stay in Canada.
-They now live an hour from Brampton, in a Farmhouse on five acres of land.
-Gill knows the best of both worlds, as a city girl who also enjoy small farming communities and she explains that living the country dream again is like an adventure for her.
+By the fall of 2008, Gill and her husband decided to move back to the country—but they did stay in Canada.
+They now live an hour from Brampton, in a farmhouse on five acres of land.
+Gill knows the best of both worlds, as a city girl who also enjoys small farming communities and she explains that living the country dream again is like an adventure for her.

 Gil enjoys talking about life in Canada from a British point of view.
 She writes a weekly column for the Orangeville Banner about her adoptive country and tackles topics such as British or Canadian, Charity Begins At Home and Lead Feet.